HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Foundry/offline_objectsapi_reference_guide/Content/OfflineObjectSetup.md

-HCLFoundry.OfflineObjects.setup
+VMXFoundry.OfflineObjects.setup
 ====================================

 Offline Objects setup function initializes the creation of device database and sync environment.
 After the setup is successful, the database structure is created without any data in the device database.
-After the client database is created, subsequent calls to HCLFoundry.OfflineObjects setup initializes the sync environment.
+After the client database is created, subsequent calls to VMXFoundry.OfflineObjects setup initializes the sync environment.

 Before performing any offline operation other than drop or reset, invoke either **setup()** or **incrementalSetup()** API.